-The following deficiency has been determined to be a significant deficiency over financial reporting.
+The following deficiencies have been determined to be significant deficiencies over financial reporting.

-2015-002: Segregation of Duties
+2016-002: Segregation of Duties

 Condition and Criteria: We noted that cash receipts are collected by the same person who has access to all of the accounting records.
 The Authority's bookkeeper collects all cash and deposits the receipts each day and prepares the bank reconciliations.
 The bookkeeper also handles cash disbursements and the creation of new vendors.
 The bookkeeper has access to the payroll system and is entering employee time and processing payroll.
 This represents a segregation of duties problem.
 Additionally, the bookkeeper is responsible for assigning user rights and passwords in the scale software system.